 Build a remote connection to the above mentioned computer via

-Additional resources can also be used for the connection, e.g. several screens, locale printers or drives
+Additional resources can also be used for the connection, e.g. several screens, locale printers / drives or camera / speakers / microphone.

 Please accept the following security warning about a certificate as an exception.